TampereTC/TestContainer-hackathon/README.md

 **Kubernetes configuration:**
 - It is doable to use convert docker-compose yml files to Kubernetes format by [Kompose tool:](http://kompose.io/) however configuring volume mounting seems to be a bit tricky and requires extra work to do.
-However roughly 70% of containers were succesfully converted to Kubernetes PODs yaml format.
+Roughly 70% of containers were succesfully converted to Kubernetes PODs yaml format.